New Destructive Malware Intentionally Bricks IoT Devices

 is playing in the background.

 If this happens to you, get a full refund.
-(Score:3)
+(Score:4, Interesting)

 Arguably, you could consider installing available security updates within a reasonable timeframe - say, a few weeks after the customer has been informed of them - could be considered basic maintenance, as long as the procedure for applying the update is something that an ordinary user could do.
 In that case, the manufacturer and retailer could get away with an exchange program for bricked devices, where the devices are sent to a shop with JTAG, serial or other in-circuit programming equipment, or even just providing full instructions on how to unbrick, if this can be done without any additional hardware.